github-aliaasalah/-Actual-vs-Budget-Financial-Dashboard/README.md

-# -Actual-vs-Budget-Financial-Dashboard
+# Financial Dashboard (Actual vs Budget Analysis)

+## 📊 Project Overview
 This project is an interactive financial dashboard built using Microsoft Excel to analyze and compare Actual vs Budget performance.

+The dashboard provides a comprehensive view of key metrics such as Sales, Expenses, and Net Profit, helping users understand business performance and identify gaps.

+## 🚀 Features
+- Actual vs Budget comparison
+- Monthly trends for Sales and Expenses
+- Department-level analysis
+- Account-level breakdown
+- KPI indicators for performance tracking
+- Dynamic filtering by month and category

+## 🎯 Objective
+To support data-driven decision-making by transforming raw financial data into clear, actionable insights.

+## 🛠 Tools Used
+- Microsoft Excel
+- Pivot Tables
+- Power Query
+- Data Visualization

+## 📌 Insights
+- Identify performance gaps
+- Track trends over time
+- Monitor expenses and profitability